-Update: Please see my new 2022 post on Hope Medicine’s trials.
-Some great initial results!
+Update: See my new 2022 post on Hope Medicine’s clinical trials for HMI-115.
+Some great initial results and fundraising goals met.

 Update: Seems like the Bayer and Hope Medicine partnership I discussed in this post was in relation to the former’s BAY 1158061.
 The product is a potent monoclonal prolactin (PRL) receptor antibody.

 I have read in the past that very high pituitary hormone prolactin (PRL) levels (hyperprolactinemia) can cause hair loss.
 However, the research is not totally conclusive as far as I can tell.
 Moreover, a lot of the existing studies seems to look at alopecia areata, stress related hair loss, or pituitary gland disorders.
 Rather than the dominant form of hair loss: androgenetic alopecia.
 Nevertheless, perhaps there is more to this subject matter than I originally thought based on the below development.

 Moreover, some detailed studies have supported targeting PRL to regrow hair in androgenetic alopecia sufferers.
 For example, this one from 2006 concludes that new therapeutic strategies for the management of hormonal hair loss in men and women could make use of recently developed PRL-R antagonists.

 Bayer and Hope Medicine Collaboration